agrc/sweeper/readme.md

 Checks to make sure that existing tags are cased appropriately.
 This mean that the are title-cased other than known abbreviations (e.g. AGRC, BLM) and articles (e.g. a, the, of).

 This check also verifies that the data set contains a tag that matches the database name (e.g. `SGID`) and the schema (e.g. `Cadastre`).

+`--try-fix` adds missing required tags and title-cases any existing tags.

 #### Summary